jkeefe/newmark-online-investigations/README.md

 # Class 3 • Feb 10

-**Working securely:** Let's talk about security.
+**Skill building:** Let's talk about security.
 We'll get into how you can start practicing better personal security and about how to act responsibly and ethically with the data you get from others.

 **Investigations:** You will get feedback and possibly a green light for one of your pitches.